-- Water Sales Revenues and Operating Expenses are slightly higher due to higher water sales. - Special Projects Revenue and Expense are lower due to less State Grant activity in conservation rebates due to lower applicants. - Non-operating Revenues are lower due to a decrease in interest revenue. - Net position increased due to capital and building expense projects being carried over in to the new fiscal year and an increase in our election reserve for upcoming election expenses.
+- Water Sales Revenues and Operating Expenses are lower due to lower water sales for the year. - Special Projects Revenue and Expense are higher due to increased conservation and Federal Grant activity in conservation rebates. - Non-operating Revenues are lower due to a decrease in interest revenue. - Net position decreased due to capital and building expense projects being expensed as we enter the final phase of our office remodel/retrofit.